drsWARRIOR/Raycasting_Engine/README.md

 cd Raycasting_Engine
 ```

-3. Create the Folder for Buidling, and build the project in the folder using cmake
+3. Create the Folder for building, and build the project in the folder using CMake
 ```
 mkdir build
 cd build
 cmake ..
 make
 ```
-4. Now building is completed, you can run the Raycasting_Engine.exe file in /build/bin/ directory
+4. Now that the building is completed, you can run the Raycasting_Engine file in /build/bin/ directory

 ```
 ./bin/Raycasting_Engine